bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

  import StreamNames._

-Regular module will get data from Input module element by element and aggregate it via state mechanism.
-On each checkpoint all aggregated data will be sent to Output module and the state will be cleared.
+The regular module gets data from the Input module element by element and aggregate them via the state mechanism.
+On each checkpoint all aggregated data are sent to the Output module and the state will be cleared.

 So we need to obtain the state in our class::